CONSULTATIONS FOR COMPLICATIONS

 -

-After dissolving fillers (and particularly ones that have been in the tissue for a long time), visible hollowing, 'emptiness' and sagging of the area can occur.
+After dissolving, visible hollowing, 'emptiness' and sagging of the area can occur.
 It can be distressing to look more tired, empty or saggy.

 -